Cosmin Contra: Guangzhou R&F

 On 18 December 2014, Contra was named as the new manager of Guangzhou R&F, replacing Sven-Göran Eriksson.
 He began working officially for the club on 4 January of the following year.

-Alcorcón and Dinamo Bucharest
+Alcorcón and Dinamo București

 On 15 June 2016, Contra was appointed at Alcorcón.
 He was relieved of his duties on 12 October.

-In February 2017, Contra became Dinamo Bucharest's new coach.
+In February 2017, Contra became Dinamo București's new coach.
 He led the team to their first trophy in five years by winning the Cupa Ligii but, after advances from the Romanian Football Federation, he resigned from his post on 16 September.

 Romania national team

 On 17 September 2017, following Christoph Daum's dismissal, Contra was revealed as the new manager of Romania with the objective of qualifying for Euro 2020.
 His first game in charge was on 5 October, a 3–1 win in Ploiești against Kazakhstan in the 2018 FIFA World Cup qualifiers.

 In November 2019, after the team could only finish in fourth place in the Euro 2020 qualifying phase behind Spain, Sweden and Norway, the Romanian Football Federation announced Contra would no longer continue on the bench.